Welcome Administrators

 Teach Literacy, SEL and Arts together

-The 3 Bridges model offers approaches and curriculum to restore the inherent connection between emotions, literacy and arts learning.
+Bridges offers approaches and curriculum to build on the inherent connection between emotions, literacy and arts learning.
 Children connect to complex content and concepts when their emotions are acknowledged and respected.
-Find resources to help teachers address frustration, support joy and make space for their students emotional lens on the
+Resources help teachers address frustration, support joy and make space for their students emotions.

 Working with Emotions Page